-This section will feature spiritual principles, gleaned from various writers, that can enhance our lives and increase our happiness.
+This section features spiritual principles, gleaned from various writers, that can enhance our lives and increase our happiness.
 The first article in this series is from Deepak Chopra and based on his book Why is God Laughing?
 The Path to Joy and Spiritual Optimism.

 Intuition is one of the most powerful forces in the universe which is a field of infinite possibilities – as is every human life.
 Life needs to have meaning even though on the surface, from a materialistic viewpoint, it may look like a stream of random physical events.
 Meaning is born deep within.
 Spiritual optimism is also an inner experience – based on love, beauty, creativity and truth that a person discovers at the level of the soul.
 Intuition is what we work with when we explore ourselves on the inner plane.
 All insights – both spiritual and scientific – ultimately come through intuition, “hearing the music of the spheres” to quote Albert Einstein.